 The main stages of the development of TP «Air Mobility».

 At the initial stage of the Technology Platform's activities (in 2011-2015), the main emphasis was placed on organazing on the base of the Planform a wide and effective communication platform.
 During this period, a large number of thematic events were held (more than 50 in total) on topical issues in the development of aviation industry and air transport in the Russian Federation: planning work to research and development, organizing interaction between science and industry; consideration and approval of key strategic and program documents (the state program «Development of the aviation industry for 2013-2025», the National Plan for the Development of Science and Technology in the aviation industry, the Transport Strategy of the Russian Federation, and etc.); more than 200 research and prospective aircraft development projects were examined; significant experience of expertise has been gained.

-Currently, 67 organizations are members of the Association; and the total number of organizations participating in the Technology platform is 127 organizations.
+Currently, total number of organizations - members of the Association is 54 organizations; and the organizations participating in the Technology Platform – 111 organizations.